THE HISTORY OF WEB SITE DESIGN IN TAMPA BAY

 In 1996 Davis-Thompson wrote a grant proposal, and with $10,000 and a lot a midnight oil helped to make WMNF the first radio station to broacast from a Tampa Web Site, with original graphics by Clay Bennett, a Pulitzer Prize winning cartoonist from St. Petersburg, Florida.

-In the twenty years plus since then, the web site design community in Tampa Bay has grown, as has the client list for Internet Adept.
+In the decades since then, the web site design community in Tampa Bay has grown, as has the client list for Internet Adept.
 Says Davis-Thompson “I believe it is our excellent service and commitment to honesty, fair prices and customer satisfaction that have helped us to keep our business strong – even weathering the dot com bubble when other companies learned the truth: success takes lots of hard work!

 “It has been our pleasure to provide web site design, search engine optimization and hosting services on projects like the Tampa Theatre web site, the Tampa Housing Authority web site, the Tampa Bay Business Guild web site and the Tampa Bay Workforce Alliance web site as well as projects for WMNF, American Stage, St. Petersburg Opera, Mayor Kriseman, Great Explorations Children’s Museum, and hundreds of other projects.
 I have been interviewed as an expert in Search Engine Optimization by The Tampa Bay Times and The Tampa Bay Business Journal has written about my work which includes consulting for the United Way, Raymond James, The Sustany Foundation, and numerous marketing agencies.”

 For more information about Internet Adept, Inc. and our web site design and search engine optimization services, please visit www.iadept.com or call 727-821-0434